Fortunela/Bruteforce-tool-for-linux/README.md

 [5] Enjoouy pentesting

 Btw there is a precoded file where i put some users password that I thought of
-#Create your won txt file
+#Create your own txt file

 Like this: